How We Do It

 That’s why the American Forest Foundation is not only focused on innovative conservation solutions that engage and support family forest owners.
 We take a step further and work to align the needs of landowners with the needs of conservationists, corporations, community-based organizations, policymakers and more.

-Every day, we connect our partners with smart opportunities across virtually every aspect of conservation—from carbon solutions and climate change to wildlife and wildfires.
-Contact us to learn more, and sign up for our IMPACT newsletter to stay up to date on our latest stories and successes.
+Every day, we connect our partners with smart opportunities across virtually every aspect of conservation — from carbon solutions and climate change to wildlife and wildfires.

-A way to support climate goals & American families
+A way to support climate goals and American families

 For companies taking a comprehensive approach to a net-zero emissions strategy, it’s an effective way to take that last step in addressing outstanding or residual emissions.
 The program also provides companies with an opportunity to go beyond carbon by catalyzing the improvement of forest health and wildlife habitat while supporting rural landowners, American families and local communities.